studiohb/vue-hotel-datepicker/README.md

 Shows a tooltip with the number of nights when hovering a date.

-### tooltipMessage
+### staticTooltipMessage

 - Type: `String`
 - Default `null`

-If provided, it will override the default tooltip "X nights" with the text provided.
+If provided, it will override the default tooltip ("X nights min." when choosing check-in, "X nights" when choosing check-out) with the text provided.
 You can use HTML in the string.

 ## singleDaySelection